thebrubaker/joelbrubaker-com/docs/about-me/README.md

 **Senior Software Engineer, Full Stack** _Apr 2018 - Apr 2019_

-Worked with an excellent team of engineers to build out features, improve application reliability and performance, and extend security best practices.
+Worked with a talented team of engineers to build out features, improve application reliability and performance and extend security best practices.
 Led the adoption of a microservices architecture using Kubernetes, Node.js and gRPC.

 - Refactored and automated MediCal Eligibility workflow into containerized microservices deployed to GKE
 - Improved and automated fraud, waste & abuse detection through a comprehensive and customizable triggering engine